cy33hc/vita-ezremote-client/README.md

 # ezRemote Client

-ezRemote Client is a File Manager application that allows you to connect the VITA to remote FTP, SMB, NFS, WebDAV servers to transfer  and manage files.
+ezRemote Client is a File Manager application that allows you to connect the VITA to remote FTP, SMB, NFS, WebDAV, HTTP servers to transfer and manage files.
 The interface is inspired by Filezilla client which provides a commander like GUI.

 ![Preview](/screenshot.jpg)

+## Features
+ - Transfer files back and forth between VITA and FTP/SMB/NFS/WebDAV/Http(Rclone,IIS,nginx,apache,NpxServe) server
+ - File management function include cut/copy/paste/rename/delete/new folder/file for files on VITA local drives
+ - Install homebrew packages in VPK,ZIP,RAR,7ZIP/Folders from both Local and Remote
+ - Install NPS_Browser generates packages in ZIP,RAR,7ZIP/Folders from both Local and Remote

 ## Usage
-To distinguish between FTP, SMB, NFS, WebDAV or HTTP, the URL must be prefix with **ftp://**, **smb://**, **nfs://**, **webdav://**, **webdavs://**
+To distinguish between FTP, SMB, NFS, WebDAV or HTTP, the URL must be prefix with **ftp://**, **smb://**, **nfs://**, **webdav://**, **webdavs://**, **http://**, **https://**

  - The url format for FTP is
    ```